fws-solutions/starter_s/README.md

 ### Creating PHP Template Views

-To create a new view, execute `fws creates files` command and pass `--block` or `--part` with an argument.
+To create a new view, execute `fws create-file` command and pass `--block` or `--part` with an argument.

     fws create-file component-name --block
     fws create-file part-name --part